lost-egg/lost-egg.github.io/combat.md

 Some mounts give different bonuses instead of these combat bonuses.
 For example, very light and fast mounts such as riding eagles may give no combat bonuses at all, while extremely large mounts like elephants may protect you completely from non-reaching close-range weapons unless the opponent also climbs on the mount.

 Mounts usually don't have their own actions or Initiative.
 For a mount without its own Initiative, anything that would affect the mount's Initiative (including withering attacks) affects the rider's Initiative instead.
-For a mount without its own actions, the mount's rider can use his own Movement and Simple actions as appropriate to command the mount, including being able to flurry.
+For a mount without its own actions, the mount's rider can use his own actions as appropriate to command the mount, including being able to flurry.